Discover the architecture

 The Speaker’s Chair was made by by craftsman David Upfill-Brown from solid and veneer grey box (Eucalyptus microcarpa).
-It also has marquetry elements, including a Tony Bishop-designed wattle motif made by Michael Retter, who also made the panels in the Marble Foyer.
+It also has marquetry elements designed by Tony Bishop of a wattle motif and made by Michael Retter, who also made the panels in the Marble Foyer.

 The despatch boxes replicate those used in the British House of Commons.
 These boxes were presented to Australian Parliament by King George V to mark the opening of the provisional Parliament House in 1927.
 The boxes contain religious texts used to swear in new members.